Citation, DOI & article data

 Ectodermal dysplasia (ED) refers to a heterogeneous group of genetic disorders that cause abnormal ectoderm development.
 The effect is a non-progressive defect in the development of two or more tissues derived from embryonic ectoderm.

-ED is rare with an estimated prevalence of 1:17,000.
-It can occur in any race but is most commonly seen in Caucasians.
+Ectodermal dysplasia is rare with an estimated prevalence of 1:17,000.
+It can occur in any ethnicity but is most commonly seen in Caucasians.

 - midfacial defects, mainly cleft lip and palate